-In November 2021, the FDA approved FYARRO sirolimus protein-bound particles for injectable suspension (albumin-bound) for intravenous use for the treatment of adult patients with locally advanced malignant PEComa.
-During the first quarter of 2022, we launched FYARRO in the United States for treatment of advanced malignant PEComa.
+In November 2021, the U.S. Food and Drug Administration (the "FDA") approved FYARRO sirolimus protein-bound particles for injectable suspension (albumin-bound) for the treatment of adult patients with locally advanced unresectable or metastatic malignant perivascular epithelioid cell tumor ("PEComa").
+On February 22, 2022, we launched FYARRO in the United States for treatment of advanced malignant PEComa.
+For the fiscal year ended December 31, 2022, we recorded net revenue from product sales of \$15.2 million and net loss of \$60.5 million.
+See "Results of Consolidated Operations" for further discussion of our results.

-In addition to advanced malignant PEComa, based on data from the completed AMPECT trial and our expanded access program, we have initiated a registration-directed tumor-agnostic Phase 2 study ("PRECISION 1") of FYARRO in patients with Tuberous Sclerosis Complex 1 and 2 (TSC1 & TSC2) alterations.
-We have completed a Type B meeting with the FDA in which we discussed the initial trial design and the PRECISION 1 trial was opened for enrollment in the first quarter of 2022 in the United States.
+In addition to advanced malignant PEComa, based on exploratory data from our completed Phase 2 registrational study, Advanced Malignant PEComa Trial ("AMPECT"), and our expanded access program for FYARRO, we have initiated a registration-directed tumor-agnostic Phase 2 study ("PRECISION 1") of FYARRO in patients with Tuberous Sclerosis Complex 1 and 2 ("TSC1 & TSC2") alterations.
+We have completed a Type B meeting with the FDA in which we discussed the trial design and the PRECISION 1 trial was opened for enrollment in the United States during the first quarter of 2022, with dosing of our first patient in March 2022.
+We anticipate having preliminary data on a meaningful number of patients in the PRECISION 1 trial during the second quarter of 2022.

-For more information regarding our business, including FYARRO, the AMPECT trial and the PRECISION 1 trial, see Part I, Item 1 (Business).
+For more information regarding our business, including FYARRO, AMPECT and the PRECISION 1 trial, see Part I, Item 1 (Business).